MaxPleaner/email_endpoint/README.md

    - cons: debugger calls don't work in background threads To workaround the cons, if I want to use breakpoints in the server, I make manual CURL requests
+   - Note: this inability to set breakpoints turned out to be so annoying that I added an override.
+Now `env SERVER_URL=http://localhost:9292 rspec` can be used to test against the running local server.

 5. Using a backport definition of Kernel#yield_self, which was added in Ruby 2.5